Yvette Amice: Career

-On completing her doctorate, she became maître de conférences at the University of Poitiers and then, in 1966, professor at the University of Bordeaux.
-She taught the Cours Peccot in 1966.
-She returned to Poitiers in 1968 but then in 1970 became one of the founding professors of Paris Diderot University, where she was vice president from 1978 to 1981.
+On completing her doctorate, Amice became maître de conférences (lecturer) at the University of Poitiers.
+In 1966, she was appointed professor at the University of Bordeaux and gave the Cours Peccot lecture series at the Collège de France.
+She was an advisor to Jean Fresnel (1967) and Daniel Barksy (1974).

+Amice returned to Poitiers in 1968, then in 1970 became one of the founding professors of Paris Diderot University, where she was vice president from 1978 to 1981.
 She was director of a seminar on number theory at the university.

+She participated in a number of significant bodies, including the CCU (1968–1976) and the CBESER (1976–1983).
+She headed the mathematics training and research unit (UFR) at Paris VII (1975.1978), after which she became responsible for all teaching at Paris VII (1978–1981).

 In 1975 she became president of the Société mathématique de France.
 She had been one of three vice-presidents to the society in 1974, and was the only woman on the 25-member council.
 She was the second woman president of the society, after Marie-Louise Dubreil-Jacotin in 1952.
 The third woman president, Mireille Martin-Deschamps, did not achieve that role until 1988.
+As president of the Société mathématique, together with Georges Poitou, she created the Centre International de Rencontres Mathématiques which was founded in Luminy, Marseille, in the early 1980s.
+Together with Jean Giraud. she was also instrumental in creating the SCFCIEM, the French subcommission of the International Commission on Mathematical Instruction.

-Amice died on 4 July 1993 from cancer.
+Amice died from cancer in Passy, Haute-Savoie, on 4 July 1993, aged 57, following a decade-long illness.

+Advocacy

+Amice was a supporter of the role of women in science at a time when academic posts were reserved principally for men.
+She maintained that women scientists and mathematicians should no longer be considered an exception to the general rule.
+As a result, she actively advocated for the support of women in a number of relevant committees and high-level academic bodies.

 Textbook

 Amice was the author of a textbook on the p-adic number system, Les nombres p-adiques (Presses Universitaires de France, 1975).
+Various reviews at the time of release considered it to be a well-written introduction to p-adic analysis covering discussion of p-adic numbers, non-archimedean fields and Banach spaces, analytic functions, and rationality theorems.